mlpacheco/mlpacheco.github.io/_pages/nesymnlp.md

 #### Late Submission Policy
 - All paper review comments must be submitted by 9 AM before the class.
 No late submission is allowed.
 - For the course project proposal, mid-point project summary, and final project report, late submissions will be accepted with 20% decaying credit per day.
-- Grades are due on Dec 24, final reports received after Dec 23 will receive a 0 unless there are extenuating circumstances.

 ### University Policies